Incident Investigation

 Why Five Whys Is Too Often Used Too Quickly

 Five Whys is a questioning discipline, not a complete investigation method.
-OSHA describes root causes as underlying, system-related reasons that identify correctable system errors, which means the method must reach beyond the worker's last action and into planning, supervision, design, competence, and control of change.
+OSHA describes root causes as underlying, system-related reasons that identify correctable system errors, which means the method must reach beyond the worker's last action and into planning, supervision, design, competence, control of change and, in complex cases, a Tripod Beta investigation structure.

 The Headline Podcast exists for real conversations about safety leadership, and this topic belongs in that space because many organizations still want a fast form instead of a disciplined investigation.
 Co-host Andreza Araujo has explored the same pattern in *Sorte ou Capacidade*, published in English as the idea of luck versus capability, where an accident is treated as a system event rather than a moral surprise.